Ahmed-Hesham123/Animated-Movie-Seat-Booking/README.md

 ## Project Specifications

-- Display UI with movie select, screen, seats, legend & seat info
+- Display UI with movie select, screen, seats, legend & seat info with attractive animations and transitions
 - User can select a movie/price
 - User can select/deselect seats
 - User can not select occupied seats